-Yes, things are gogoingell.
+Yes, things are going well.
 It’s building.
-I haven’t done enough promote the company – primarily because I was busy with other clients, but secondly, because I’m still in the startup phase.
+I haven’t done enough to promote the company – primarily because I was busy with other clients, but secondly because I’m still in the startup phase.
 I’m building a plan for how this business will be.
 I’m focusing on my strategy, what I need to work on, and what technologies are lacking.
-For example, i’ve started learning Ruby.
+For example, I’ve started learning Ruby.

 How do you balance the work the personal life?

 Of course not.
 I’m not 100% satisfied with what I’ve been doing so far.
 But, I have learned from my mistakes.
 I know what’s needed and I’ve started to fix it.
 In fact, I’ve decided to open an office and separate the home and workspace.
 To be able to organize my working hours better.